gladys-pascual/gladys-pascual/README.md

 👩🏼‍💻     My other main projects were focused in Front-End, using React, which are:
 </h4>
 <p>
 * <a href="https://www.showme.cf/" target="_blank"> showme.cf </a> - a movie & tv shows searching web application created using the TMDb API.
-The repo is available <a href="https://github.com/gladys-pascual/movie-tv-search-app" target="_blank"> here</a>.
 </p>
 <p>
 * <a href="https://score-me.netlify.app/" target="_blank"> scoreboard</a> app - perfect for all the lockdown boardgames!